 Deputy Group Leader of Analytics/Visualization, Research Scientist, collaborating with the Math group.
 She is also the image Analysis/Computer Vision consultant for the National Energy Research Scientific Computing Center (NERSC) .
 Ushizima is the Computer Vision co-P.I. for the Center of Applied Mathematics for Energy Related Applications (CAMERA) .
-She led a Statistical and Applied Mathematical Sciences (SAMSI) Working Group on Imaging, as part of the SAMSI Program on Massive Datasets, in collaboration with Prof Jiayang Sun (Stats-CWRU).
+She was recently selected a BIDS data scientist fellow.

 Work focuses on image analysis and pattern recognition applied to diverse scientific domains - images range from biomedical pictures to porous material, e.g. micro-tomography of materials withapplications to carbon sequestration.
 Acted as Principal Investigator of the project Quantitative Image Analysis for Computational Modeling (LDRD-DOE) and co-P.I. of the projects: Visualization and Analysis for Nanoscale Control of Geologic Carbon Dioxide (Scidac-e) and From images to models to computational input (LDRD-DOE).